How To Be More Confident So When You’re Ready To Date, You Have A Better Shot At Finding Love

 Learning Something New

 Nothing builds confidence like learning something new.
-If you don’t feel confident with online dating, do some research about how to write an effective profile or how to take a great photograph.
+If you don’t feel confident with online dating, research how to write an effective profile or how to take a great photograph.
 Feeling insecure about what to say on a first date?
 Investigate good questions to ask to get to know someone better.

 Anytime you learn something new your confidence grows, and you feel better about yourself.
 Ask anyone who has mastered swing dance or learned public speaking and they’ll tell you how it has changed their life and how much better they feel about themselves.

-You will be more confident just by going through the process of learning a new skill.
+You’ll be more confident just by going through the process of learning a new skill.
 Just remember to be patient with yourself as you go through the learning process.

 Stop Twisting Into A Pretzel